 To apply for financial assistance from the Community Music School, you must fill out a new scholarship application and return it to our office by July 15 in order to be eligible for assistance during the following year (August–May).
 Applications should be sent via emailed attachment to email@example.com.
 Applications received after that date will be considered only if funding is refused by those receiving awards.

 Scholarship applications are available online, or a hard copy can be picked up at the CMS office (located in the holder beside our office door).
-Due to decreased private and corporate donations in recent years, scholarship allocation will undoubtedly be more competitive.
-Allocation is based financial need.
-Teacher recommendations can be mailed or brought separately to our office or emailed to firstname.lastname@example.org.
+Scholarship allocation is competitive.
+Allocation is based primarily on demonstrated financial need.
+Teacher recommendations may be emailed to firstname.lastname@example.org.

 The policies for those receiving awards are as follows: